pkp/pkp-docs/faq/en/software-features.md

 ## Can I try your software?

 Yes.
 You can find demonstration sites and “test drive” installations of our software on the [PKP website](https://pkp.sfu.ca/).
-To find a demo, go to the software you wish to try and select “Demo.”
+To find a demo, go to the software you wish to try and select “Demo”.
 Our demos are basic installations only.
 We recommend you also look at other journals, presses, and preprint servers using our software.

 ## Where can I find examples of OJS journals, OMP presses, and OPS servers?